ehrrrr/runbook.md/docs/quickstart.md

 There are 2 tools for validating the runbook content.

--   The [RUNBOOK.md generator](https://biz-ops.in.ft.com/runbook.md) has a form for manually running your content through the RUNBOOK.md app to validate it
+-   The [RUNBOOK.md generator](https://biz-ops.in.ft.com/runbook.md) has a form for manually running your content through the RUNBOOK.md app to validate it.
 -   All PRs in the main FT account run a RUNBOOK.md check, and results will be reported on the PR

 There are 2 types of validation: